gitopsmanager/k8s-build/README.md

 ## 🏗 How It Works: Single Build, Multi-Registry Push

-This workflow performs the build **once** using Kaniko with `--no-push`, which:
+This workflow performs the build **once** using BuildKit, and dynamically constructs the `--output` argument based on which registries (AWS and/or Azure) are enabled.

-- Builds the image from your `Dockerfile` into Kaniko’s cache
+- Builds the image from your `Dockerfile` using `buildctl`
-- Avoids rebuilding the image for each registry
+- Dynamically includes one or more `name=...` targets in the `--output` flag
-- Then pushes to one or both targets (AWS ECR and/or Azure ACR) using `--destination`
+- Pushes to AWS ECR and/or Azure ACR in a single efficient operation

-> ✅ This ensures efficient image building without repeating work for multiple clouds.
+> ✅ This ensures the image is built once and pushed to multiple registries without repeating or re-evaluating the build context.

 ---